 Conformity is a type of social influence defined as a change in belief or behavior in response to real or imagined social pressure.
 It is also known as majority influence.

-This refers to instances where a person may agree in public with a group of people but the person actually privately disagrees with the group’s viewpoint or behaviour.
+This refers to instances where a person may agree in public with a group of people but the person actually privately disagrees with the group’s viewpoint or behavior.
 The individual changes their views, but it is a temporary change.
 For example a person may laugh at a joke because their group of friends find it funny but deep down the person does not find the joke funny.

 An example of internalisation is if someone lived with a vegetarian at university and then decides to also become one too because they agree with their friends viewpoint / someone converting religions would also be a good example.

 Identification occurs when someone conforms to the demands of a given social role in society.
 For example, a policeman, teacher or politician.
-This type of conformity extends over several aspects of external behaviour.
+This type of conformity extends over several aspects of external behavior.
 However, there still be no changed to internal personal opinion.